ProxityStudios/freshland/README.md

 # Freshland

-Freshland is a CLI tool that lets you clone GitHub repositories without the git history. _We're here to make things simpler and simpler for you.
-We promise._
+Freshland is a CLI tool that lets you clone repositories faster.

 ## Usage